UI-Research/mobility-from-poverty/07_safety/README.md

 The file also uses imputation to estimate crime counts for months of missing data by agency.
 More information on the dataset can be found here (https://www.openicpsr.org/openicpsr/project/108164/version/V3/view).

 The metrics of interest from these data are violent crime (murder and nonnegligent manslaughter, forcible rape, robbery, and aggravated assault) and property crime (burglary, larceny-theft, motor vehicle theft, and arson).
-Rates are calculated as the number of crimes per 100,000 people using ACS county populations multiplied by the coverage indicator.
-The whole population is used if the coverage indicator is zero, but these counties will be notes as low data quality.
+Rates are calculated as the number of crimes per 100,000 people using ACS county populations.

-	county crime rate = (county crime count / (county population * coverage indicator)) * 100,000
+	county crime rate = (county crime count / county population) * 100,000

 * Final data name(s): crimerate_county_2017.csv
 * Analyst(s): Lily Robin